 Share Your Writing Introductory Hook

-s world.
-I know it was dominated by the seasons.
-Rain and mud leads to long hours of back breaking harvesting to be followed by long nights of breathing life into newly born animals.
-So how did Thomas find that one piece of paper that was to change the life he led then to the life that was to come 12 thousand miles away on the other side of the world?"
+This is my introductory hook.
+Does it work?
+"I have lived in his world.
+I knew it was dominated by the seasons.
+Rain and mud led to long hours of back breaking harvesting to be followed by long nights of breathing life into newly born animals.
+So how did Thomas find one piece of paper that was to change the life he led then, to the life that was to come, 12 thousand miles away on the other side of the world?"

 Writing A Narrative Begins With Writing A Hook